-The applicant is proposing a two (2)-lot subdivision consisting of one (1) recorded lot of record, and one (1) existing metes-and-bounds parcel.
-The preliminary plat indicates that the existing common internal property line is to be relocated thirty (30) feet to the East to enlarge the recorded lot (Lot 1, Landmark Industrial Park Subdivision, Unit Three, Phase 1).
+The preliminary plat indicates that the existing common internal property line is to be relocated forty (40) feet to the North to enlarge Lot 1, Creekline Subdivision Sixth Addition, and reduce Lot 1, Creekline Subdivision, Fifth Addition.
 Both proposed lots would exceed the minimum area requirements of the Subdivision Regulations and the Unified Development Code for the respective zoning districts.
 If approved, the lot size labels in both square feet and acres should be retained on the Final Plat, or a table should be furnished on the Final Plat providing the same information.